jetbrains-academy/refactoring-course/CodeStyleAndFormatting/WhatIsFormatting/task.md

 Consistent indentation, clear spacing, and logical line breaks help developers quickly understand the code structure, flow, and relationships between different code elements.

-One of the examples that shows how a **lack of consistency might be confusing is the code review process**.
-In real life, developers use version control systems to share their code with colleagues, and **inconsistent formatting makes the code review process more complicated**.
-Imagine you and your colleague use different formatting styles, and your colleague makes a minor change in the code but then formats the code according to their style.
-It will lead to the situation when you see lots of code line changes, but in fact, only a couple of lines contain functional changes.
-It is one of the examples of why you should pay attention to formatting.

 Let's take a look at the two simple code snippets.

 **Before fixing formatting:**